Top 10 Best Places to Retire in North Carolina in 2022

 9 – Marion, North Carolina

 Marion’s motto is “Where Main Street Meets the Mountains,” and it couldn’t be more spot-on.
-With the backdrop of the Blue Ridge Mountains, Marion has become a growing retirement locale.
+With the backdrop of the Blue Ridge Mountains, Marion has become a growing retirement destination that really has it all.

 Outdoor attractions include Lake James, Linville Caverns and the Pisgah National Forest.
-There are many outdoor adventures in the area.
-In addition, it’s right up the road from Asheville and less than two hours from Charlotte.
+There is no shortage of outdoor adventures in the area.
+It’s also right up the road from Asheville and less than two hours from Charlotte, giving you easy access to major cities.

 8 – Hendersonville, North Carolina